-I had the chance to try out a Dyson Pure Cool Link air purifier, and I have to say, this thing is pretty darn cool, no pun intended.
+Dyson sent me a Dyson Pure Cool air purifier, to test out and I have to say, this thing is pretty darn cool, no pun intended.
 The Dyson Pure Cool Link is an air purifier that duos as an air circulating fan.
 The “Link” in it’s name stands for the fact that it’s linked via wifi to an app, which means you can control it remotely from your tablet or phone.

 Where it shines…

 First, it’s one smart cookie.
 The Dyson Pure Cool Link has sensors to detect the air quality as well as the temperature and relative humidity in the room.
 The app also draws info from Breezometer to show the local outdoor air quality and BAQI rating.

 The HEPA filter is designed to capture ultrafine particles (as small as 0.3 microns).
 It removes 99.97% of allergens from the air, including things like pollen, bacteria and pet dander.